2. Registration

 2.5 Graduate Student Parental Accommodation

 Graduate student parental accommodation allows a student to maintain registered full-time student status immediately following the birth or adoption of a young child, along with all the benefits of such status, while facilitating the return to full academic participation.
-Eligible students may be granted a parental accommodation of up to eight weeks while continuing to be enrolled full-time, and extension of certain time limits.
+Eligible students may be granted a parental accommodation of up to 12 weeks while continuing to be enrolled full-time, and extension of certain time limits.
 Rules of research funding or external fellowships may require suspension of payments during the parental accommodation period.
 In this instance, the Rackham Parental Accommodation Fund may provide salary or stipend, and benefits.

-A student must submit a Request for Graduate Student Parental Accommodation after consultation with her or his advisor, principal investigator, and graduate chair.
+A student must submit a Request for Graduate Student Parental Accommodation after consultation with their advisor, principal investigator, and graduate chair.
 The form must be submitted to the student’s graduate program office for approval and forwarded to Rackham for authorization.
 The student provides Rackham with appropriate documentation of the anticipated birth or adoption (a letter from the student’s medical provider with an estimate of delivery date or from the adoption agency with an estimate of placement date).
 Further information is found on the Graduate Student Parental Accommodation Policy section of Rackham’s website.

 For other family care issues affecting time to degree, see section 2.6.